 http://psychcentral.com/disorders/sx67.htm

 I feel strongly that Psychological evaluation should be a heavily required part of gun ownership.
-For starters, six sessions with a Psychiatrist before they write an approval for gun purchase.
-That approval should be followed by a law enforcement background check.
+For starters, at least one session with a Psychiatrist followed by a law enforcement background check.
 Guns should only be purchasable through law enforcement with heavy records of ownership for each gun.
 During the duration of ownership the entire household should be required to see a Psychiatrist at minimum once a month.
 Those visits should be required to be reported to the law enforcement agency the guns are registered with.
-No assault riffles and 1 magazine per gun only.
-They also should be forbidden for any reason in homes with kids under 18.
-Too many kids are killed with guns in their household and I know of one pregnant woman who would be alive, and her baby, had her almost stepson not had access to a gun.
+No assault riffles and one magazine per gun only.
+If you are truly a responsible gun owner that isn't a danger to society then these laws won't stop you from having your gun.
+Guns need to be a lot more expensive and a lot harder to get.
+It's a weapon, not a wallet.

 http://www.huffingtonpost.com/2009/02/21/jordan-brown-killed-fathe_n_168862.html